joshloh/WikiScrape/README.md

 - Searches until every outgoing link from [START] until:
 	- it finds reaches the Wikipedia article for [TARGET]
 	- it reaches the [DEPTH] (if using dfs)
-	- there are no more unexplored articles to search
+	- there are no more unexplored articles to search (unreachable)

 - For argument help, run `python3 get_links3.py -h`